04foxsec/pokerth/headless.md

 3a.
 On Server tab -> Chose: Manual Server Configuration
 - Fill out you Server address (Internal/External IP or FQDN)*
 - change port if necessary
-- set password the same as in the server configuration
+- set password the same as in the server configuration (optional)

 * External access for your server.
 - If you are running it in the cloud than your server has Public IP address.
 Or even an FQDN.